igorskyflyer/file-formats/adbt/README.md

 If we were to include this header file via the [`header`](#header) statement in multiple `ADBT` templates all of the resulting files would be named `AdVoid.Core` which is wrong because each filter list should have a unique name and (optionally) description and version.

-Now, let's use meta files to modify our header file:
+Now, let's use meta files and their variables to modify our header file:

 `my-header.txt` (reusable!)